Last updated on April 6th, 2023 at 05:39 am

 Not to mention the awesome color scheme will look great with your pink climbing shoes!

 This affordable bag from Koyee comes in a five-piece pack.
 Tough and durable, these simple bags with a drawstring closure give you plenty of options for use in addition to holding your precious shoes.
 The mesh is fine enough to keep out even the smallest particles of debris.

 For the environmentally-conscious climber, these organic cotton bags by Small Fish are made with natural, organic ingredients.
 Made with premium 100% cotton that is non-toxic, these eco-friendly bags are machine washable.

 They are roomy enough to hold shoes and come in a pack of 5, so you’ll have plenty to give out to your climbing buddies to help them better care for their shoes.
 The stitching is sturdy enough to stand up to multiple washes and rough use.
 The cotton is tough enough to protect the contents while remaining airy and breathable.

 Less cleaning equates to a reduction in wear and tear.
-If all else fails and your shoes need a clean despite your best efforts, here are some tips to help keep them in tip-top shape without compromising the structure.
+If all else fails and your shoes need a cleaning despite your best efforts, here are some tips to help keep them in tip-top shape without compromising the structure.

 Many options are available for you to keep particles away from your shoelace eyelets, velcro straps, rubber soles, and shoe interior.
-The ideal bag will not let in dirt and gunk while breathable enough to keep your shoes vented for the ride home.
+The ideal bag will not let in dirt and gunk while being breathable enough to keep your shoes vented for the ride home.

 We hope this article has made it easier for you to maintain your favorite shoes and preserve their life!